trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-3.md

     Explanation:

-    - `offers` is now a `map<address,offer>`, because you don't have to store `token_id` as a key, now the key is the owner's address.
-Each owner can sell a part of the unique collection
+    - `offers` is now a `map<address,offer>`.
+Instead of using the `token_id` as a key, now the key is the owner's address, which allows each other to sell some of the tokens in the collection.
-    - `offer` requires a quantity, each owner is selling a part of the unique collection
+    - `offer` requires a quantity, which represents the number of tokens that the owner is selling.
     - `totalSupply` is set while minting in order to track the global quantity of minted items on the collection.
-It makes it unnecessary to recalculate each time the quantity from each owner's holdings (this value is constant)
+It remains constant and makes it unnecessary to recalculate each time the quantity from each owner's holdings.

 4. Edit the `mint` function to add the `quantity` extra param, and finally change the `return`: